EDITOR’S NOTE: This post has been updated with more tactics and links for you 🙂

 - Social Proof

 There are tests that show both long and short form landing pages that win more conversions.
 In the early days of CRO, when most users viewed pages on desktop computers, landing pages trended toward shorter “one-pagers” with everything pushed above the fold.

-Today we’re moving toward longer form landing pages.
+Today we’re moving toward longer-form landing pages.
 With the rise of smart devices and touch scrolling, you no longer have to squeeze everything into the top to score that conversion.
 Users intuitively move down the page to find what they want.

-Here’s an example where Highrise completed an A/B test that resulted in 37.5% more conversions on the longer landing page:
+Here’s an example: Highrise ran an A/B test that resulted in 37.5% more conversions on the longer landing page:

-Length also gives you a chance to strategically include several CTAs (just be sure to test and place them carefully and test them so you aren’t distracting your visitors from the main goal).
+Length also gives you a chance to strategically include several CTAs (more on that later).
+Just be sure to place them carefully and test them so you aren’t distracting your visitors from the main goal.

 The idea behind this trend is people want to find out more details about their options.
-It’s becoming more of a buyer’s world where people are making informed decisions and seeking out the info vs. the old way where companies basically blasted info at consumers.
+It’s becoming more of a buyer’s world where people seeking out information and making informed decisions, in contrast to companies chasing consumers via traditional media ads.

-Hubspot’s Mimi An describes how sales needs to evolve:
+Hubspot’s Mimi An explains how sales needs to evolve: